glav/CognitiveServicesFluentApi/README.md

     .WithKeyPhraseAnalysis("This is a basic sentence.
 I have absolutely nothing to assert here.")
     .AnalyseAllSentimentsAsync();

-var result = await TextAnalyticConfigurationSettings.CreateUsingApiKey(TestConfig.TextAnalyticsApiKey)
+var result = await TextAnalyticConfigurationSettings.CreateUsingApiKey("my-api-key")
     .UsingHttpCommunication()
     .WithSentimentAnalysis("I am having a terrible time.")
     .WithKeyPhraseAnalysis("This is a basic sentence.
 I have absolutely nothing to assert here.")